What Unhealthy Pride Looks Like

 - Despise and detest people of other political beliefs

 Defensive when corrected or criticized - If you ever get defensive in marriage, then you have pride and it has to be dealt with.
-The best defense is a great offense when our pride is hurt.
+We think the best defense is a great offense when our pride is hurt.
 “With pride comes only contention...”
 Proverbs 13:10

 - Attack back when questioned or confronted about a mistake or wrong